oshibka404/ozorn.in/src/content/blog/line-jumps.md

 At this point we just temporarily stepped back to square-time algorithm and added a `todo: n², optimise` to unblock further development.
 At least it worked.

 Later we implemented a nice logic triggering jump recalculation only for the lines you edit and the lines it intersected before edit.
 The rest we just don’t touch.
-Works fast and looks beautiful but the story is boring.
+Works fast and looks beautiful, but the story is boring.

 ## QuadTree

-Our QA engineer Anna quickly found a moderately-sized board where line jumps were causing visible performance problems.
+Our QA engineer Anna quickly found a moderately sized board where line jumps were causing visible performance problems.
 We already knew the root cause even before taking a look at the board.
 Quadratic time complexity of the line intersection testing.
-Yes, we perform the intersection point calculation only if their bounding boxes intersect, but before that we need to check intersection of every line’s bounding box with every other line’s bounding box.
+Yes, we perform the intersection point calculation only if their bounding boxes intersect, but before that we need to check the intersection of every line’s bounding box with every other line’s bounding box.
 It turned a board with 300+ lines into a laptop-heater making 100k comparisons on every mouse move.
 Steps to reproduce were easy:

 1. Select all
 2. Drag around